davidkang3650/davidkangportfolio/content/pages/index.md

       experiencing the visceral analog images of experimental video from video artists like Name June Paik, I moved to the United States from Korea to continue my pursuit of merging the boundary between classical and experimental media.
-I was trained with various non-linear editing software, and my knowledge of camera operation, framing, and composition comes from my time working on production sets of TV shows and movies.
+I was trained with various non-linear editing software and my knowledge of camera operation, framing, and composition comes from my time working on production sets of TV shows and movies.
 Many of my projects were produced using my analog video synthesizer setup, which is a custom built modular synthesizer that can play the video similar to how an electric keyboard plays electronic music.
 My creative focus is in the immersive, interactive, and the experimental, and I am collaborating with artists and musicians to create audio visual experiences in the vein of Allan Kaprow's Happenings.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''